 Rough Around the Edges

-Not all is well with the Jetta Hybrid driving experience, though, as it suffers from poor brake-pedal linearity, excessive idle creep, and accelerator lag.
+Not all is well with the Jetta Hybrid model driving experience, though, as it suffers from poor brake-pedal linearity, excessive idle creep, and accelerator lag.
 These issues combine to make the car feel clumsy in stop-and-go driving and when maneuvering at slow speeds.

-Automakers have struggled to perfect brake-pedal feel in hybrids, which blend regenerative braking technology with traditional friction brakes, and the struggle continues in the Jetta Hybrid.
-The first half-inch of pedal travel produces immediate stopping power from the car's regenerative braking system, but after that initial forcefulness the response tapers off significantly, with the last few inches of pedal travel yielding modest braking.
+Automakers have struggled to perfect brake-pedal feel in hybrids, which blend regenerative braking technology with traditional friction brakes, and the struggle continues in the gasoline-electric Jetta Hybrid.
+The first half-inch of pedal travel produces immediate stopping power from the car’s regenerative braking system, but after that initial forcefulness the response tapers off significantly, with the last few inches of pedal travel yielding modest braking.
 It was enough to scare one editor and his passenger.
 After a few days, I acclimated and the brakes felt less jarring, but they still demanded a lot of my attention in order to make a smooth stop.
 Let up on the brake pedal and the car will lurch forward rather than creep.